Kadirseidu/Linux-server-hardening/README.md

 # Linux-server-hardening
 # Linux Server Hardening (Ubuntu 26.04 LTS)

-> Scripts I use to secure Ubuntu Servers in production - Built for real-world sysadmin work.
+Scripts I use to secure Ubuntu Servers in production - Built for real-world sysadmin work.

-## Tools: UFW | Lynis | Fail2Ban
+## Tools Used
+- UFW - Firewall (Uncomplicated Firewall)
+- Lynis - Security Auditing
+- Fail2Ban - Blocks Brute-force attacks

-## What this does: Secures SSH, Enables Firewall, Blocks Brute-force
+## What this does
+- Secures SSH (disables root login, changes port)
+- Enables UFW firewall with default deny
+- Installs Fail2Ban
+- Runs Lynis audit

+## Usage
+chmod +x hardening.sh
+sudo ./hardening.sh

+## Why UFW?
+UFW is a frontend for iptables.
+It simplifies firewall management on Ubuntu/Debian while using iptables in the background.
+Faster and safer for production.

+Built by Kadir Seidu | Aspiring Linux SysAdmin - Ghana